What would you use to reach a highly-targeted market that has a higher potential of converting?

 It’s a grand opportunity to make your emails more compelling and engaging.

 Consumers love options, especially when it comes to consuming content.
 Text is excellent, but video is often preferred.

 So, including a video will give your subscribers the chance to consume your content in a way that’s convenient for them.

 Keep this in mind when deciding on the topics to cover in your videos.
 For example, converting popular blog posts into videos and sharing these along with the link to the blog post with a good call-to-action.
 Here’s an example of a blog article converted into a video.

 So, how to get started?
-Don’t worry, adding video to your email campaigns isn't difficult at all.
+Don’t worry, adding videos to your email campaigns isn't difficult at all.
 If you know your audience, then you'll find this is a piece of cake.